bbmokhtari/django-translations/docs/guide/models.rst

 Make models translatable
 ========================

-To make a model, a
-:class:`translatable model <translations.models.Translatable>`
-inherit the model from the :class:`~translations.models.Translatable` model.
+To make a model translatable inherit it from the :class:`~translations.models.Translatable` abstract model.

 .. literalinclude:: ../../sample/models.py
    :lines: 4